 What is Cohousing?

 Cohousing is a unique kind of housing – planned and financed by the future residents.
-Privacy is balanced with community involvement as households keep their independence, living in homes that are entirely their own, but have access to valuable indoor and outdoor amenities.
+Privacy is balanced with community involvement as households keep their independence, living in their own homes while also co-owning valuable indoor and outdoor amenities.

 Typical Cohousing Characteristics